 Sometimes doctors do tests on the bone marrow.
 The bone marrow is the spongy part inside the bone where blood cells are made.
 For this test, the doctor puts a needle into the bone to take a small bone marrow sample.
 The sample is sent to the lab for special tests.

 How Is Anemia Treated?

 Treatment for anemia depends on the cause.
-Kids and teens with anemia might need:
+Teens with anemia might need:

 - changes in their diet

 - blood transfusions

 - treatment of another underlying disease

 - to see doctors (hematologists) who specialize in anemia and other blood problems